nicholas-kebbas/blockchain-based-voting-system/README.md

 </addr>

 ### User Interface for Voting
-Added a CLI so that the voter can submit their vote.
+CLI so that the voter can submit their vote.
 The block creation blocks while the user votes.
 <addr>

     func GenerateVotingMpt() p1.MerklePatriciaTrie {